MrBobertus/MrBobertus.github.io/README.md

 ## Welcome!

-I'm a software developer dedicated to building innovative and helpful projects.
+I'm a developer dedicated to building innovative and helpful projects.
 I'm passionate about Coding, Gaming, making Videos and also just helping other people.
 That is the reason why i am on GitHub because i want to share my learning process and maybe want to give you something helpful

 **Featured Projects:**